robcarver17/pysystemtrade/docs/userguide.md

 Note that the `get_instrument_weights` method in the standard fixed base class automatically adjusts raw forecast weights if different instruments have different start dates for their price history and forecasts.
 It does not adjust the multiplier.
 This means that in the past the multiplier will probably be too high.

+Warning: Be careful about changing a system from estimated to non estimated 'on the fly' by varying the estimation parameters (in the form use_*_estimates).
+See [persistence of 'switched' stage objects](#) for more information.

 #### Using the [PortfoliosEstimated class](/systems/portfolio.py)

 This class currently estimates the correct instrument diversification multiplier 'on the fly', and also estimates instrument weights.
 It is included in the pre-baked [estimated futures system](#futures_system).
+It is accessed by setting `config.use_instrument_weight_estimates=True`.

 ##### Estimating the instrument weights